 I enjoy doing dentistry well and am passionate about delivering my best.
 Sometimes, it’s not what insurance will cover, by I assure my patients that it’s worth it.
 Ask me to deliver my best to make your teeth sparkle and shine.

 Education and Continuing Education

-My Doctorate of Dental Surgery was awarded by the University of Washington School of Dentistry.
-That education was top-notch and provided me with great foundational knowledge in the profession.
+My formal education was top-notch and provided me with great foundational knowledge in the profession.
 However, dentistry is a constantly changing field.
 Breakthrough technologies are developed, treatments change and evolve, and new materials become available.
 It’s essential I remain current on these changes.
-My patients trust me to provide them with an array of leading-edge care options, and by taking continuing education courses I ensure that happens.
+My patients trust me to provide them with an array of leading-edge care options, and by taking continuing education courses, I ensure that happens.

 Throughout the year, I attend meetings, lectures, and seminars, learning from the leaders in the field.
 I also have studied through the Foundation for Advanced Continuing Education and Interdisciplinary Dental Education Academy.
 The principles from FACE and IDEA have given me the skills to deliver the best restorative dentistry possible.
 Additional knowledge comes from my memberships in the Academy of Operative Dentistry and the International Academy of Gnathology.

 Outside the Office

 I have deep family roots in Whatcom County.
 My grandfather Ernie was born on Lummi Island in 1922.
 My grandparents met at an island dance at the Willows Inn on Lummi Island in 1939.
 I was born in Pullman but raised in Seattle and Spokane.
 After practicing in Kent for eight years, my wife Connie and I moved to Bellingham in 2004.